kej715/DtCyber/NOS2.8.7/README.md

 crayStation=CECCXMP,XMP,24,192.168.0.28:9001
 ```

-The following example adds TCP/IP host definitions and a DNS resolver definition.
+The following example adds TCP/IP host definitions, a network interface declaration,
-Two or more of the *DtCyber* systems might run on the same physical host machine (e.g.,
+and a DNS resolver definition.
+One or more of the other *DtCyber* systems indicated by
+the `LOCALHOST_id` entries might run on the same physical host machine, and those
+machines `site.cfg` files would also have `networkInterface` definitions identifying
+the names of the network interfaces they use.
+If the three instances of *DtCyber*
+share the same content of the [HOSTS] section, then they would all share the
-by using TUN/TAP or similar interfaces), and the [HOSTS] section enables them to share a StorageTek 4400 tape server running on the system that is hosting the machine `ceccnos2`.
+StorageTek 4400 tape server running on the system that is hosting the machine named
+`CECCNOS2`.

 ```
 [CMRDECK]
 MID=17.
 [NETWORK]
 hostID=CECCNOS1
+networkInterface=tap0
 rhpNode=CECCNOS1,M17,84.0.25.17:2550,1,2,NCCMAX,1,UCCVENUS,2
 rhpNode=NCCMAX,MAX,98.0.40.244:2550,3,4,CECCNOS1,1,UCCVENUS,2
 rhpNode=UCCVENUS,M23,128.172.3.7:2550,5,6,CECCNOS1,2,NCCMAX,1